The Apocalypse of St. John

 Method

-This gate should be read with Scripture, the Fathers, pre-1958 Catholic commentators, liturgical witness, and 's fixed doctrine.
-It should not be read through modern prophecy hobbyism, newspaper excitement, or speculative timelines.
+These chapters should be read with Scripture, the Fathers, pre-1958 Catholic commentators, liturgical witness, and 's fixed doctrine.
+They should not be read through modern prophecy hobbyism, newspaper excitement, or speculative timelines. is the interpreter here, not the private enthusiast.

-Every page in this gate serves the salvation of souls through doctrinal clarity, holy fear, perseverance in exile, and fidelity to the true under trial.
+Every page here is ordered toward the salvation of souls through doctrinal clarity, holy fear, perseverance in exile, and fidelity to the true under trial.
+It stands here as a book of liturgical and ecclesial realism, not religious sensationalism.

 All Chapters in The Apocalypse of St. John